Debrugger/platformer-fps/README.md

 # platformer-fps
-A simple OpenGL based first person shooter with platformer mechanics
+A simple OpenGL based multiplayer first person shooter with platformer mechanics.
+Not much to see here yet.